essicolo/nuee/docs/index.rst

 nuee: Community Ecology Analysis in Python
 ==========================================

+**``nuee`` has just been released, and is likely to contain errors and bugs.
+The code has not been thoroughly reviewed.
+Do NOT trust its results blindly.**

 ``nuee`` is a comprehensive Python implementation of the popular R package ``vegan`` for community ecology analysis.
 It provides tools for ordination, diversity analysis, dissimilarity measures, and statistical testing commonly used in ecological research.

 .. toctree::